Global Responsibility to Protect

 ECR2P Annual Lectures

-Since ECR2P's launch event with Professor Alex Bellamy in 2016, the Centre has held a further four annual lectures with high-profile speakers.
-This includes the UN Secretary-General's Special Advisor on R2P, Dr Karen Smith, two former UN Special Advisors on R2P, Professor Jennifer Welsh and Dr. Ivan Šimonović, and Distinguished Honorary Professor at the Australian National University and co-chair of the International Commission on Intervention and State Sovereignty (2000–01), Professor Gareth Evans.
+Since ECR2P's launch event with Professor Alex Bellamy in 2016, the Centre has held a further five annual lectures with high-profile speakers.
+This includes United Nations Special Adviser on the Prevention of Genocide Alice Wairimu Nderitu, three former UN Special Advisors on R2P in Dr Karen Smith, Professor Jennifer Welsh and Dr. Ivan Šimonović, and Distinguished Honorary Professor at the Australian National University and co-chair of the International Commission on Intervention and State Sovereignty (2000–01), Professor Gareth Evans.